-Crete's flora is at its best in Winder & Spring, after the rain of the early season when all is green and hundreds of flowers, plants and herbs start to blossom.
-There are about 150 species of wild flowers and herbs, which are endemic, so they grow just in Crete....
+Crete’s flora is at its best in Winter & Spring, after the rain of the early season when all is green and hundreds of flowers, plants, and herbs start to blossom.
+There are about 150 species of wildflowers and herbs, which are endemic, so they grow just in Crete….

 Let food be thy medicine and medicine be thy food – Hippocrates

-On our walk through the Messara and the mountainsides of the Psiloritis Mountain we found an spectacular amount of herbs and plant just beside our path, for others have have to look a bit harder, but it is worth every step.
+On our walk through the Messara and the mountainsides of the Psiloritis Mountain, we found a spectacular amount of herbs and plants just beside our path, for others have to look a bit harder, but it is worth every step.

-Sage is a hardy perennial with pretty, grayish green leaves.
-It grows spikes of spring flowers in different colors, including purple, blue, white, and pink, only the leaves are suitable for teas and seasoning.
+Sage is a hardy perennial with pretty, grayish-green leaves.
+It grows spikes of spring flowers in different colors, including purple, blue, white, and pink, only the leaves are suitable for tea and seasoning.
 It can be harvested all summer long, until winter.